guidefari/here_hugo/apps/v2/src/content/note/goosebumps-fm-perf-log.md

 - Deleting the CNAME by hand caused Pulumi drift, so the next deploy hit a 404.
 - `sst refresh` reconciled state and the deploy succeeded.
 - DNS cleanup and the final Custom Domain binding were verified directly against the Cloudflare API.
-- The exact commands are in the scripts note.
+- The exact commands are in [Scripts: measuring TTFB, cache headers, and Lighthouse from the CLI](/goosebumps-fm-perf-measurement-scripts/).

 ## Results